Apple Arcade is a subscription service that lets you play more than 240+ games on your iPhone, iPad, Apple TV and Mac.

 Three word review: Mobile space opera

 Next Stop Nowhere is a space adventure.
 You play a courier dragged into a dramatic story.
-The game was originally criticised for being buggy, but is worth a play if you are a fan of story-driven adventures.
+The game was originally criticised for being buggy, but it's smoother now and worth a play if you are a fan of story-driven adventures with nice visuals.

 Three word review: Tim Burton’s farm

-Maintain a farm.
-Grow stuff.
-Wear goth make-up.
-Nightmare Farm is the kind of game that might be riddled with micro transactions were it not on Apple Arcade.
+In this dark and dreamy world you play a heartbroken girl who maintains a farm, grows stuff and gives characters food and toys.
+Oh and wear goth make-up.
+Nightmare Farm is the kind of game that might be riddled with micro transactions if it wasn't on Apple Arcade.